Alvin Holsey: Career

-A native of Fort Valley, Georgia, Holsey was commissioned through the Naval Reserve Officers Training Corps (NROTC) program at Morehouse College in 1988, where he received a bachelor's degree in Computer Science and joined Omega Psi Phi Fraternity Incorporated.
+A native of Fort Valley, Georgia, Holsey was commissioned through the Naval Reserve Officers Training Corps (NROTC) program at Morehouse College in 1988, where he received a bachelor's degree in Computer Science and joined Omega Psi Phi fraternity.
 In 1995, he earned a Master of Science in Management from Troy State University and attended the Joint Forces Staff College in 2010.
+Over his career, he commanded helicopter squadrons, led Carrier Strike Group One, and helped establish the International Maritime Security Construct, a multinational coalition to protect navigation in the Middle East.

 In September 2022, Holsey was nominated for promotion to vice admiral, and assignment as the military deputy commander of U.S. Southern Command.
-In July 2024, Holsey was nominated for promotion to admiral and assignment as the commander of United States Southern Command, a post that typically spans three years.
+In July 2024, Holsey was nominated for promotion to admiral and for the role of commander at United States Southern Command, a post that typically spans three years.

+Under his leadership, SOUTHCOM strengthened security in the Caribbean, reached a historic drug interdiction milestone by seizing and disrupting more than a million pounds of cocaine; expanded the U.S. security partnership with Panama to a level not seen in decades; provided robust logistical support to the Multinational Security Support Mission in Haiti; and stood up Joint Task Force Southern Guard to support the Department of Homeland Security.
+The admiral also oversaw U.S. military support to Jamaica following Hurricane Melissa, where U.S. forces conducted more than 128 flights to deliver thousands of pounds of aid and critical equipment to hard-hit communities.
+Holsey’s career includes numerous deployments aboard U.S. Navy frigates and cruisers, as well as missions flying the SH-2F Seasprite and SH-60B Seahawk helicopters.
+He commanded a helicopter anti-submarine squadron; the U.S. Navy’s first hybrid electric propulsion warship, USS Makin Island (LHD 8); and Carrier Strike Group One aboard the aircraft carrier USS Carl Vinson, (CVN 70).
+Holsey previously served as Military Deputy Commander at SOUTHCOM prior to assuming command.

 In October 2025, Secretary of Defense Pete Hegseth stated that Holsey was retiring at the end of the year.
 At the time, he was overseeing a Caribbean naval deployment that was the largest he had overseen in his career.
+Media reports allude Holsey was asked to step down and offered to resign during a tense October meeting with Hegseth, in which he raised questions about the legality of the U.S. military strikes on alleged drug trafficking boats in the Caribbean.
+Holsey retired on December 12.